 On the lower ground floor of the Walton Building, an IT/computer room has work spaces, desk-top computers, and printer and scanner facilities.
 Study areas and collections are available 24 hours a day.

-There is also a room for video-conferencing and Skype.
+There is also a small space for private meetings via Skype.

 The E P Abraham Lecture Theatre is in the basement (with lift access), and the building is also home to some student rooms and a second College guest room.